office equipments

 The easiest way to handle this on your freelance taxes is to have a separate phone for business purposes.
 Then, you can deduct the exact cost of that phone from your taxes.
 You can do the same for your internet connection as well.

-If you happen to work out of your home, then you need to keep track of your internet and phone usage as it relates to your business.
+If you work out of your home, you need to keep track of your internet and phone usage as it relates to your business.

 That way, you can handle these tax breaks for freelancers appropriately.
-Nobody should have to pay more in taxes than they are required to by law.
-Keep track of these freelancer tax deductions and make sure that you save as much money as possible.
+Nobody should pay more in taxes than they are required to by law.
+Keep track of these freelancer tax deductions and ensure you save as much money as possible.

-When in doubt, remember to work with tax professionals who can point you in the right direction.
+Remember to work with tax professionals who can point you in the right direction when in doubt.